 opcache.enable_cli=1

-Using caching in Laravel can significantly improve your application's performance.
-By caching frequently accessed data, you can reduce the number of database queries and improve page load times.
+Using caching in Laravel can often result in a significant Laravel performance optimization.
+By caching frequently accessed data, you can reduce the number of database queries an application needs to make and improve page load times.

 Optimize autoloading